menandmice/micetro_docs/guides/implementation/architecture.rst

   :align: center

 .. note::
-  All communications between Men&Mice Management Console and the other Men&Mice components are encrypted.
+  All communications between Men&Mice Management Console and the other Micetro components are encrypted.

 User Interfaces
 ^^^^^^^^^^^^^^^